AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 answers in advance and when a query comes it just fetches the answer from the state.
    * **Steps:**
-      1) When a query is sent we just fetch the answer from the state.
+      1) When a query is sent, The answer is fetched from the state.
-      2) If the state doesn't contain the answer we would know that the nodes aren't connected, and we would return -1 in that case.
+      2) If the state doesn't contain the answer we would know that the nodes aren't connected, (-1) is returned
       3) After updating the graph, updates the state to be consistent.
       4) Doesn't update the state if the updates done